andy-guttridge/tribehub_drf/README.md

 - How to fully define a field within an array field from [Stack Overflow](https://stackoverflow.com/questions/41180829/arrayfield-missing-1-required-positional-argument)
 - Technique to limit the size of image uploads to cloudinary adapted from this [Cloudinary](https://support.cloudinary.com/hc/en-us/community/posts/360009752479-How-to-resize-before-uploading-pictures-in-Django) support article
+- Replacement for deprecated `django.conf.urls.url()` implemented as per this [StackOverflow article](https://stackoverflow.com/questions/70319606/importerror-cannot-import-name-url-from-django-conf-urls-after-upgrading-to)
+- Approach to creating a string representation of a many to many field in the Django admin panel from https://stackoverflow.com/questions/18108521/many-to-many-in-list-display-django